VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/extending-functionality/using-dynamic-properties.md

 ### Using UI

-See the [Managing dynamic properties](docs/vc2userguide/configuration/managing-dynamic-properties)В article in the User Guide section.
+See the [Managing dynamic properties](docs/vc2userguide/configuration/managing-dynamic-properties) article in the User Guide section.

 ## Example

-In the following example we enable dynamic properties for MyEntity by implementing theВ IHasDynamicProperties and use MyEntityServiceВ for working with these entities.
+In the following example we enable dynamic properties for MyEntity by implementing the IHasDynamicProperties and use MyEntityService for working with these entities.

 ```
 using System;